zmalone/chef-web-docs/source/manage-a-web-app/rhel/get-set-up/next/_index.md

-Now that you're all set up, let's create an application user who has access rights to modify the home page.
+Now that you're all set up, let's create the `awesome_customers_rhel` cookbook and, before writing any configuration code, verify that it successfully runs through Test Kitchen.